- Our Aim,

 3. Clinical validation of this website’s recommendations

-Nigel Crawford MA CITP CMC is the founding Director of non-profit social enterprise Diabetes-cutmyrisks.co.uk Ltd. He is a Chartered IT Professional who, as a patient advocate, assists UK diabetes research teams in London (KHP member) and Oxford.
+Nigel Crawford MA CITP CMC is the founding Director of non-profit social enterprise Diabetes-cutmyrisks.co.uk Ltd. He is a Chartered IT Professional who, as a patient advocate, assists the London Regional Diabetes Network, a SW London NHS CCG, and UK diabetes research teams in London (KHP member) and Oxford.
 He is the lead author of this website.

 Nigel has had diabetes for 40 years and so uses many NHS services, and has learnt many lessons on how to improve health self-management.
-He is a member of Diabetes UK Campaigners Network, a member of the Royal Society of Medicine, and a founding member of a SW London Diabetes Patients Group.
+He is a member of: Diabetes UK Campaigners Network, The Royal Society of Medicine, and a founding member of a SW London Diabetes Patients Group.

 David Grant BSc(Hons) MA DipSocAdmin CQSW MCMI FIC CMC is Founding Director of ProTem Consultancy Ltd, and an Associate of social enterprise Diabetes-cutmyrisks.co.uk Ltd. He is a qualified social worker, has been a senior manager in Local Authority Social Services and is an experienced management consultant.
 He specialises in developing multi-agency services between the NHS and Local Authorities.
 David was the Programme Director for the largest Health and Wellbeing Centre in East London.
 This was a complex collaboration across several NHS Trusts, Clinical Commissioning Groups, Local Authorities and academic institutions, delivering integrated services on a single site.